 This easy recipe for party mix is also great for serving at fall football parties and Thanksgiving Day celebrations.

-The best part about this traditional Halloween party treats recipe is that you can make it in a crock pot, leaving the oven free for making other dishes.
+The best part about this traditional Halloween party dessert recipe is that you can make it in a crock pot, leaving the oven free for making other dishes.

 4 cups Wheat Chex® or Shreddies® cereal